CrayLabs/SmartSim-Zoo/summit/README.md

 Please refer to `smartsim_summit_installer.sh` in this directory and the documentation for how to build SmartSim and SmartRedis on Summit [here](https://www.craylabs.org/docs/installation.html).

+Notice that PyTorch needs a newer GCC version, but only at runtime.
+Therefore, when running a PyTorch use case, the build instructions do not change, but the module `gcc/11.4.2` has to be loaded before execution.

 ## Examples